 5. Establishment of programs and formal structures that promote the missions of the University and the School.

 In all evaluations of service, the degree to which the faculty member contributes to the missions of the University and the School is the primary consideration.
 Information concerning remunerated as well as unremunerated service activities will be reported to the University as specified by the guidelines established by the Provost.

 SECTION 5: Statement of Performance Expectations for Administration/Service

 It is recognized that some faculty members are employed to work primarily in an administration/service area.
 For promotion in academic rank of persons whose primary assignments are in an administration/service area, the determination must be made on the same basis and criteria as those used for persons who are engaged in normal teaching assignments.
 However, scholarly/creative/professional work productivity should be considered and evaluated in accordance with the amount of time allowed for such activity.
 This assumes that all persons holding academic rank, including administrators, have at least a minimal teaching assignment.

-All procedures and guidelines for promotion and tenure established by the School of Architecture, Design and Planning shall conform to the various provisions outlined in the latest edition of the University Handbook for Faculty and Other Unclassified Staff and the Faculty Senate Rules and Regulations.
-The procedures used by the Department of Architecture in promotion and tenure evaluations shall be in accordance with the promotion and tenure procedures defined outlined in the most recently enacted School of Architecture, Design and Planning By-Laws, Article IV.
-Section 3.
+All procedures and guidelines for promotion and tenure established by the School of Architecture and Design shall conform to the various provisions outlined in the latest edition of the University Handbook for Faculty and Other Unclassified Staff and the Faculty Senate Rules and Regulations.
+The procedures used by the Department of Architecture in promotion and tenure evaluations shall be in accordance with the promotion and tenure procedures defined outlined in the most recently enacted School of Architecture and Design Bylaws.

 Expectations for Promotion to Associate Professor